|

 /// <para>

-/// Changing the value of this property while the client is in use may result in inconsistencies
+/// Changing the value of this property while the client is in use might result in inconsistencies

 /// as to how many iterations are allowed for an in-flight request.